achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 ```sh
 solver.drawCurve()
 ```
-**Note:**To use the DEMATELSolver package, which implements the DEMATEL method, follow the same steps as in the previous example.
+**Note** : To use the DEMATELSolver package, which implements the DEMATEL method, follow the same steps as in the previous example.
 ## Authors
 - Abderrahman Chekry
 - Jamal BakkaS